 Keep reading for the low-down on Las Vegas venues, plus tips and tricks for getting there.

-Concert Venues nearest the SLS Las Vegas Station
+Concert Venues nearest the SAHARA Las Vegas Station

-To get there: hop off the SLS Las Vegas Station, make your way up the escalator and head west on the pedestrian bridge.
-From there, make your way into the SLS Las Vegas.
+To get there: hop off the SAHARA Las Vegas Station, make your way up the escalator and head west on the pedestrian bridge.
+From there, make your way into the SAHARA Las Vegas.
 You’ll find The Foundry near Bazaar Meat by José Andrés.